Create MCP Tools

 If no specific environment variables need to be set, this field can be left empty.

-Purpose: Set necessary environment variables for MCP command execution environment.
+Purpose: Set necessary environment variables for the MCP command execution environment.

-Format: Must be a valid JSON object where keys are environment variable names and values are environment variable contents (strings).
+Format: Must be a valid JSON object, where the key is the environment variable name and the value is the environment variable content (string).

 Example:

-5. Find "Allowed Tools (JSON Array)" and Click Refresh
+5. Find "Allowed Tools (JSON Array)" and click to retrieve

-Purpose: Specify the list of specific sub-tools that AI assistants are authorized to use under this MCP client.
+Purpose: Specify the list of specific sub-tools that the AI assistant is authorized to use under this MCP client.
 An MCP client may provide multiple different features or sub-tools.

-Auto-detect/Empty: If this field is left empty or not provided, the system will attempt to auto-detect all available sub-tools during initial connection to the MCP client and default to allowing all detected sub-tools.
-If you wish to restrict AI assistants to using only specific sub-tools, please list them explicitly here.
+Auto-detect/Leave empty: If this field is left empty or not provided, when first connecting to the MCP client, the system will attempt to automatically detect all available sub-tools and allow all detected sub-tools by default.
+If you wish to restrict the AI assistant to only use specific sub-tools, please explicitly list them here.

-After clicking, the system will automatically fetch the tool content connected to that server and display it in the list:
+After clicking, the system will automatically retrieve the tool content connected to that server and display it in the list:

 6. 💾 Save Tool